Justincisive/Aussienomics/content/posts/how-to-fix-rugby-in-australia.md

 >
 >They will know that there is a future for them with the Springboks and that they can move up the succession ladder if their play merits it."

 How did it work out?
 Unlike Ireland and New Zealand, South Africa has won two consecutive World Cups since adopting a decentralised model.
+Of course there are many factors at play, but two Cups in a row from a nation with far fewer resources than other countries suggests it can't be all that bad.

+## Consider all the options

-Rugby Australia (which also has a 'limited budget') could learn a lesson a lesson or two from their success.
+Rugby Australia (which also has a 'limited budget') could learn a lesson a lesson or two from the success of South Africa.
 For example, it could immediately scrap the Giteau Law.
 It could double the number of local players contracted to the Wallabies, to be determined through a new independently determined position ranking system.
 And it should allow players and coaches to move wherever in the World they can earn the most, diffusing what they learn to their Wallabies teammates when they get together for up to 14 weeks of the year (as per World Rugby Regulation 9).

 Not only would that improve depth for the Wallabies, but it would help to restore true competition to Super Rugby and bring back the fans.
 Having an *actual competition*, despite the absence of many Springboks, certainly hasn't deterred fans in South Africa: